Skip to main content

 Wildlife sustainability and ecological restoration

-Palm & canopyHispaniola palmettoNative, regionally significant
+Palm and canopyHispaniola palmettoNative, regionally significant canopy layer

-Fruit-bearingStar AppleSapotaceae family
+Fruit-bearingStar AppleSapotaceae family, canopy diversity

-Fruit-bearingMammee AppleHigh ecological value
+Fruit-bearingMammee AppleHigh ecological and food value

-Fruit-bearingCustard AppleAt-risk, conserved in nursery
+Fruit-bearingCustard AppleAt-risk species conserved in a nursery

 AgroforestryGuavaberryCultural and ecological significance